smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 @end
 ```

-### Exposing Methods
+### Post a Notification
-We suggest creating a new class that exposes your methods and post notification(s) from the `ProxyManager` class.
+Inside the `ProxyManger` class post a notification for a particular event you wish to execute.
+The observer of this event will call your React Native lsitener you will set up later in the documentaton below.

 ##### Objective-C
 Inside the `ProxyManager` add a soft button to your SDL HMI.
 Inside the handler post the notification and pass along a reference to the `sdlManager` in order to update the UI.
 You may choose how to keep a reference to the `sdlManager` object however you like.